Interior of a traditional Corsican grocery shop filled with local delicacies in Corte

 • Lavezzi islands boat transfer: 78€

-Other cost in Corsica
+Other costs in Corsica

 For that final section of our cost to travel in Corsica breakdown, we have: